On Thursday, a 17-year -old woman, Safiya Sani, was delivered of conjoined twins at the Mararaba Medical Centre, Mararaba Gurkuin Nasarawa State.

 Smart stated that the woman came with a scan result indicating that she was carrying a set of twins, which also indicated that the babies were coming with legs but could not pick that they were conjoined.

-Dr. Smart said the babies were however, referred to the National Hospital since there are no facilities at her hospital to separate the babies.
+Dr Smart said the babies were, however, referred to the National Hospital since there are no facilities at her hospital to separate the babies.

-She used the medium to appeal to all pregnant women to adhere strictly to directive given to them during antenatal and to ensure that they attend antenatal regularly and early as well as taking their drugs especially the folic acid.
+She used the medium to appeal to all pregnant women to adhere strictly to the directive given to them during antenatal and to ensure that they attend antenatal regularly and early as well as taking their drugs, especially the folic acid.
 “Most of these women joke with those drugs,” she said.

-While speaking with some journalists, Mrs. Sani said that she registered at Mararaba Primary Health Centre when her pregnancy was five months old.
+While speaking with some journalists, Mrs Sani said that she registered at Mararaba Primary Health Centre when her pregnancy was five months old.
 She added that she neither anticipated having conjoined twins nor having any complications at birth.